awsdocs/aws-organizations-docs/doc_source/attach-tag-policy.md

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

-1. On the **[AI services opt\-out policies](https://console.aws.amazon.com/organizations/v2/home/policies/aiservices-opt-out-policy)** page, choose the name of the policy that you want to attach\.
+1. On the **[Tag policies](https://console.aws.amazon.com/organizations/v2/home/policies/tag-policy)** page, choose the name of the policy that you want to attach\.

 1. On the **Targets** tab, choose **Attach**\.